 How soon can I finish this program?

 This program can be completed between 1 and 5 years.
-Most students complete the program in 12–30 months.
+Most students complete the master's in management program in 12–30 months.